Zombies, Run!: Commercial reception

+Health applications

 Zombies Run! has drawn academic attention for its genre and mHealth applications.
 In a discussion of the trend to use audiobooks while exercising, Zombies, Run! has been discussed as "pushing the audiobook towards new forms", as the audiobook is embedded in other digital media as well as the activity of running.
 Kelly Gardner notes that Zombies, Run! relies on audio to create an apocalyptic environment.
 Martin French and Gavin Smith regard Zombies, Run! to be an example of the trend for the gamification of health surveillance, which makes tracking one's progress rewarding.
 A paper in The American Journal of Medicine compared Zombies, Run! with other popular health and fitness apps.
 It noted that the aim of the app was to increase aerobic exercise, that it included audio cues, exercise monitoring, the option to share on Facebook or Twitter, integration with the user's music playlist, a narrative, progression, the ability to sync with other apps, and tailored feedback.
 It recommended Zombies, Run! for healthy patients wanting to begin aerobic exercise.

 A study of 51 teens studied the use of Zombies, Run!
 5K Training, Get Running-Couch to 5k, or a control.
 It found that fitness did not significantly improve between the app groups and the control after the experiment, but that the app groups intended to continue using their apps and that the Zombies, Run!
 5K Training app had positive feedback on the storyline and ability to track progress.

 A twelve-week study was performed with the use of Zombies, Run!, The Walk, or a control group.
 39 participants chose between Zombies, Run! and The Walk based on their interest in the app.
 All participants had their activity tracked with the Moves app.
 It was found that in the groups using either Zombies, Run! or The Walk, activity decline due to returning to an academic schedule after summer holidays was not as great as in the control group.

 Knöll et al. considered Zombies, Run! to be an important contribution to urban exergaming due to its commercial success and the "innovative" way that the app makes the player exercise harder.

 It was noted that players found the approach of the game compelling, and that it changed their attitudes to exercising and finding routes to run, but that there could be more integration with the player's real world—an example was given of a player who was caught by zombies while waiting at a traffic intersection.

+Literary criticism

+Astrid Ensslin and Alice Bell examine this work as a piece of electronic literature, noting this as an example of a way to merge a story world and with a real world experience.

+Exhibits

+This work was exhibited at the British Library 2023.